ofallonlabs/saeedmirshekari/_src/blog/how-to-get-into-data-science-without-a-technical-background.md

 <h3>Networking</h3>

-Mentors like [Saeed Mir Shekari](https://saeedmirshekari.com/team/) can teach novices the mojo of networking.
+Mentors like [Saeed Mirshekari](https://saeedmirshekari.com/team/) can teach novices the mojo of networking.
 They will tell you how to talk, socialize, use networking apps to the fullest, and make better relationships with potential big names in the industry.

 Check out Saeed’s results and accomplishments in the Data Science industry [here](https://saeedmirshekari.com/results/).